GOKUL988/Portfolio_web/README.md

 This is my personal portfolio website showcasing my skills 😊, projects 🖥️, and experience 👨‍💻 in web development.

 ## Features
-- Responsive design for tablet, and desktop
+- Responsive design for Mobile, tablet, and desktop
 - About me section with education and skills
 - Contact form for inquiries